NitroRiser/NitroRiser/README.md

-- 👋 Hi, I’m @NitroRiser
+- 👋 Hi, I’m Jonathan Farias
 - 👀 I’m interested in learning programming languages.
-- 🌱 I’m currently learning JavaScript.
+- 🌱 I’m currently learning Ruby on Rails API
-- 💞️ I’m looking to collaborate on everything I've got. hahahaha
+- 💞️ I’m looking to collaborate on every project, even open source.
 - 📫 How to reach me @nitroriser on Twitter.

 <!---
 NitroRiser/NitroRiser is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
---->
+---